 How to Know If a Child Is Ready to Stay at Home Alone

-Finally, if leaving your child at home alone is a necessity -- at least where older children are involved -- you can follow the following guidelines:
+Finally, if leaving kids home alone is a necessity -- at least where older children are involved -- you can follow the following guidelines:

 Questions About Leaving Your Child Home Alone?
 Get Legal Help Today

 Is your child too young to be at home alone?
 That question is never an easy one to answer, but the law in your state does provide guidance.
 Because your child's safety is of paramount importance, speak with a legal expert who can provide you with a clear answer.
 A family law attorney in your jurisdiction will be able to explain the laws of your state and help you understand how to comply with them.